Deniz Undav is Germany's form striker going into the FIFA World Cup 2026.

 xwhatsappmailcopy-link

-Stats correct as of 4 April 2024
+Stats correct as of 14 June 2026

 Deniz Undav

-Age: 27 (born 19 July 1996)
+Age: 28 (born 19 July 1996)

 Position: Forward

-Country: Germany
+Country: Germany (10 caps, seven goals)

 Key stats

-Plays a bit like: Niclas Füllkrug
+Plays a bit like: Antoine Griezmann

 Undav's return to Germany in the summer of 2023 was fuelled partly by his desire to represent his country at Euro 2024.
 Having never played for his nation before – not even at youth level – Undav is at a prime age for a footballer, and his goals have done plenty of talking on his behalf.
-Yet playing abroad makes it harder to beep on the radar of the Germany coach, which is why playing and – more importantly – scoring in the Bundesliga is the easiest route into the frame.

 Did you know?

-When Undav joined Brighton, it was only his third season as a professional footballer.
-His second season was with St Gilloise, having only been an amateur at previous clubs Havelse and Meppen.
-He was therefore philosophical about his first half year in England.
 "If I'm not playing from the start in six months or the first year, it's nothing to be ashamed of," he told The Athletic.
 "I'm trying to do something that's really hard.
 From Belgium to the Premier League is like five, six levels higher.
 The Belgian league was hard for me in the beginning too, because it was my second year as a professional."

 What they're saying

-"He's a genuine striker who has a gut feeling for being in the right place." – VfB Stuttgart sporting director Fabian Wohlgemuth
+"He's a genuine striker who has a gut feeling for being in the right place." – Stuttgart sporting director Fabian Wohlgemuth

 "He's had a really interesting career: he's had to fight a lot to get where he is now and that shows a lot about his character.
 He’s a goalscorer who makes players better around him." – former Brighton manager Graham Potter